Bog-II/golb/README.md

 # My small Golb.

-Place where I'm sharing my knowledge for others but primarily of my future myself.
+Place where I'm sharing my knowledge for others primarily my future me.

-Why suddenly starting this current small blog?
+Why suddenly create this blog?

 - Provide value to others.
-I believe everyone on the earth should provide value to others.
+I believe everyone should strive to provide value to others.
 - Improve my writing and literacy skills by forcing myself to write and learn new vocabulary.
     - Writing is an area I particularly would like to improve in.